Moholy-Nagy University of Art and Design: History

 The idea of converting the school into a college arose in the early 1940s, but the rigours of the war years prevented any steps from being taken.
+During World War II the International Red Cross occupied to school building.
 Following the repair of damage suffered in the Second World War, teaching resumed in March 1945, and preparations to reorganise the school continued.
-In 1946 the ministry decided to elevate the school’s rank; thus the College of Arts and Crafts was established.
+In 1946 the ministry decided to elevate the school's rank; thus the College of Arts and Crafts was established.

 In 1950 there were already six degree courses, and the number of students in 1952 rose to 280.
-In 1954 parts of the College moved to the present location in Zugligeti Street, but some of the workshops remained in the Kinizsi Street annex of the Museum of Applied Arts.
+In 1954 parts of the college moved to the present location in Zugligeti Street, but some of the workshops remained in the Kinizsi Street annex of the Museum of Applied Arts.
 In 1955 another reorganisation occurred: with the termination of the theatre stage design course, four degree courses remained: interior decoration, decorative painting, decorative sculpture and textile design.
 The industrial design degree course was initiated in 1959.

-The appointment of Frigyes Pogány to the head of the College in 1964 ushered in a new era of reforms, coinciding with the growing appreciation of the social role of applied arts.
-In 1971 the College was granted university rank, but remained a college in name.
+The appointment of Frigyes Pogány to the head of the college in 1964 ushered in a new era of reforms, coinciding with the growing appreciation of the social role of applied arts.
+In 1971 the college was granted university rank, but remained a college in name.
 In 1982, under István Gergely, a new series of reforms were introduced: the departments were changed into institutes, allowing students to earn college and university degrees in the incremental educational system.
 In the mid-1980s, the range of courses was extended with the establishment of photography, video and art management courses.
-The official gallery of the College, Tölgyfa Galéra, opened its doors to the public in Henger Street in 1987.
-With the appointment of the renowned ceramic artist Imre Schrammel to the head of the College, uniform university training was introduced, and the departments were re-established.
+The official gallery of the college, Tölgyfa Galéra, opened its doors to the public in Henger Street in 1987.
+With the appointment of the renowned ceramic artist Imre Schrammel to the head of the college, uniform university training was introduced, and the departments were re-established.
 In 1997, because of economic restrictions, the structure of the institution was modified again.

 The university was accredited in 1998.

 Since 1999, textile designer Judit Droppa has served as president of the university.
 In 2002 a far-reaching development plan was devised, the first phase calling for the removal of the Tölgyfa Gallery from Henger Street and the renovation of the main building of the university in the same year.
 The current rector of the university is József Fülöp.